fleaflet/flutter_map/docs/servers/using-google.md

 # Using Google Maps

 :::note No Association
-`flutter_map` is in no way associated or related with Google.
+'flutter_map' is in no way associated or related with Google.

 Google Maps' home page: https://developers.google.com/maps
 Google Maps' pricing page: https://mapsplatform.google.com/pricing/